MRU-CSIS-1501-201901-001/lab.quizzes/practice.lab.quiz.00.md

 # PRACTICE LAB QUIZ 00

-You should be able to complete the following tasks in 25 minutes.
+You should be able to complete the following tasks in **25 minutes**.

 You can complete these tasks using any resources you want, _with the exception of any other person online or otherwise_.